aousabdo/interstellar-podcast/_posts/2023-03-23-Unleashing-the-Power-of-Fusion-The-Role-of-AI-in-Harnessing-the-Ultimate-Energy-Source.markdown

 For many years, scientists have been conducting experiments with runaway fusion reactions to obtain net positive energy—energy produced that is greater than the energy put in to start the reaction.
 If this were replicated and scaled up, it could provide almost limitless clean energy.

 ![Thermonuclear Explosion]({{ site.baseurl }}/images/thermo-nuclear_explosion.webp)
-*Visual representation of a thermonuclear explosion, demonstrating the immense power of uncontrolled fusion reactions.*
+*Thermonuclear explosion, showing just how much power is packed into a fusion reaction*

 ### Success at Last: Fusion Ignition Achieved

 Imagine high-fiving scientists—popping champagne bottles—that's pretty much what happened on December 13, 2022.
 The researchers at Lawrence Livermore National Laboratory finally cracked the code in **fusion ignition** after decades of trying.
 It really is big.
 This large win was heralded by an announcement from the US Department of Energy.
 It is a scientific breakthrough that could totally revamp how we defend our nation and power our world with clean energy.
 It feels like we are sitting in a science fiction movie and that protagonist has just taken the giant leap—but it's happening right now.
 Thus, the discovery of fusion energy is a massive step toward that goal.
 The challenges are formidable in achieving sustained nuclear fusion reactions that give out more energy than they consume.
 Artificial intelligence tools open their power toolbox in many ways to accelerate progress in fusion research and development.

 ![Lawrence Livermore National Laboratory]({{ site.baseurl }}/images/Lawrence_Livermore.webp)
-*Lawrence Livermore National Laboratory's National Ignition Facility, where historic fusion ignition was achieved in 2022.*
+*Lawrence Livermore National Laboratory, where fusion ignition was achieved.
+Artistic depiction.*

 ### Taming the Fusion Beast with AI